 The monsoon creates a rainy season in Nepal, which lasts from mid-June to mid-September.
 During this time, the Nepali Himalaya is unsuitable for trekking, with the exception of a few remote valleys.
 Nepal Spirit Adventure offers treks during this period in Tibet & Mt.
 Kailash as well as the Indian Himalayan regions of Kulu, Garhwal & Ladak places that are at their best during this time.

-Lower Altitude Treks in Nepal: The weather patterns are not so predictable that you can be absolutely positive of weather conditions in advance, but there are well-established patterns.
+Lower Altitude Treks in Nepal: The weather patterns are not so predictable that you can be absolutely positive about weather conditions in advance, but there are well-established patterns.
 The lower altitude treks allow you to experience the forests, village culture, and fantastic mountain views, and extremes of weather are unlikely.
 Usually, weather conditions are mild throughout the trekking season.

 Moderate Altitude Treks in Nepal: Like lower altitude treks the weather patterns are not so predictable that you can always be absolutely positive of weather conditions in advance, but once again there are well-established patterns.
 Moderate altitude treks will experience mostly mild weather conditions, however, the high camps can be subject to snowfalls and harsh weather, particularly in winter.